oracle/coherence/prj/coherence-rag-parent/coherence-rag/README.md

 coherence.rag.import.oci.os.allowed-locations=
 ```

-HTTP(S) imports require an allowed host and resolved addresses are checked
+HTTP(S) imports require an allowed host and use direct connections only.
+If the
+JVM proxy selector chooses an HTTP, HTTPS-tunnel, or SOCKS proxy, the import is
-before opening the URI.
-Loopback, link-local, metadata, and private addresses
+rejected with `reason=proxy-not-allowed`.
+Loopback, link-local, metadata, and
-are rejected by default; the private-address opt-in still requires an allowed
+private addresses are rejected by default; the private-address opt-in still
-host and does not permit link-local metadata targets.
-These checks do not bind
+requires an allowed host and does not permit link-local metadata targets.

-the accepted DNS answer to the peer selected later by `HttpURLConnection`, so
-they mitigate but do not eliminate DNS rebinding.
-Use only destinations whose
-DNS and any configured system proxy are within the deployment trust boundary.
+For each request and redirect hop, all DNS answers are validated before any
+connection is attempted.
+The client then connects only to an address from that
+accepted answer set, without resolving the origin again or reusing a connection
+from another hop.
+HTTPS retains the URI hostname for the HTTP `Host` header,
+TLS SNI, and certificate hostname verification.
+Deployments that require a
+proxy cannot use HTTP(S) document imports under this direct-only contract.

 Local-file imports resolve the requested file and configured roots to canonical
 paths, require canonical containment, and parse content from a channel opened